bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 At this section, we will take a closer look into the system components, their functions within the data flow pipeline.

-But previously, let's get the general idea of the platform structure and concepts.
+But first of all, let's get the general idea of the platform structure and concepts.

 Architecture Overview